mendix/docs/content/en/docs/refguide/mobile/building-efficient-mobile-apps/logging.md

 {{% alert color="warning" %}}

-* From Mendix Studio Pro 9.18.1 and above log messages are filtered based on the log levels set in the Cloud Portal app.
+* Log messages are filtered based on the log levels set in the Cloud Portal app.
 * Enabling the `trace` log level may cause too many logs to be sent to the [Mendix Runtime](/refguide/runtime/), so it should not be kept enabled for long periods of time.
 {{% /alert %}}